 New Tanjung Selor bishop to focus on people developmentIndonesian Bishop-elect Paulinus Yan Olla stresses need to promote education, fight trafficking ahead of his ordination

 Bishop-elect Paulinus Yan Olla said people's development is an important agenda for his diocese.
 (Photo is supplied by Tarsy Asmat)

 The new bishop of Tanjung Selor in Indonesia's North Kalimantan province says people's development will be his main priority during his ministry.

-into practice.
 Addressing human trafficking, he acknowledged that the diocese has long suffered from it.
 One parish is located in Nunukan, a transit point for migrant workers from Indonesia to Malaysia.

 "It is some thing I will want to look at.
 I raised it when I met the governor to introduce myself a few days ago," he said.

 Rights group urges Nepali govt to better fund schools and train teachers to include children with disabilities

 Communist official tells state-approved religious bodies to focus on the election and consecration of bishops